When should a child first see an orthodontist?

-Diagnosing orthodontic problems at a young age allows an orthodontic professional such as Dr. Charlie to guide erupting teeth into a more favorable position.
+Diagnosing orthodontic problems at a young age allows an orthodontic professionals to guide erupting teeth into a more favorable position.
 Early orthodontic treatment can also preserve space for permanent teeth and reduce the chances of protruded front teeth being fractured later in childhood.

-If it seems that early treatment is recommended, then Dr. Charlie can guide the growth of the jaw and incoming permanent teeth.
-Dr. Charlie can also influence the width of the upper and lower dental arches, create space for permanent teeth, avoid future extractions of permanent teeth, reduce the likelihood of impacted permanent teeth, reverse any negative effects of thumb-sucking, and eliminate abnormal swallowing or speech problems.
+If it seems that early treatment is recommended, then Dr. Brian can guide the growth of the jaw and incoming permanent teeth.
+The doctors can also influence the width of the upper and lower dental arches, create space for permanent teeth, avoid future extractions of permanent teeth, reduce the likelihood of impacted permanent teeth, reverse any negative effects of thumb-sucking, and eliminate abnormal swallowing or speech problems.
 In other words, early treatment can simplify later treatment, after all the permanent teeth erupt.

 Can you be too early?

 Patients who are not ready for treatment are placed in our Smiles for ME Kids Club.
 This program enables us to monitor the eruptive pattern of permanent teeth.
 Sometimes, poor erupted patterns of permanent teeth may be eliminated with early removal of baby teeth and reduce the treatment time required for braces.
 We will notify your general dentist of any recommendations made during your visit.
 While your child is in this club, all the appointments and progress x-rays are complimentary.

 Does early treatment benefit all children?